LazyRen/LazyRen.github.io/_posts/devlog/Development/2020-08-02-how-i-customized-hydejack-theme.md

 ```

 There is two choices, you can simply copy this code to the `my-comments.html`, but why not use `_config.yml` so it can be more configurable in the future?

+My recommendation for the theme is, `github-light` for the light mode, `dark-blue` for the dark mode.
+{.note}

 ```yaml
 # Set which comment system to use